cocojoe/CCNode-Screenshot/Readme.md

 Installation
 ------------

-Simply drop both files into your project and include the header were required.
+Simply drop both files into your project and include the header where required.

 Supported
 ---------